techwithdavid/techwithdavid/README.md

 - 👋 Hi, I’m @techwithdavid
 - 👀 I’m interested in building websites
 - 🌱 I’m currently learning to write good codes
-- 💞️ I’m looking to collaborate on Backend projects
+- 💞️ I’m looking to collaborate on various kinds of projects

 <br>